What is Mediation for Small Claims Court?

 For California small claims court cases, you are not able to be represented by an attorney at the actual hearing.
 However, you are able to talk to an attorney before or after the small claims court trial to answer questions and discuss strategy.

-Small Claims Court in Sacramento County
+Where are Small Claims Court Cases Heard in Sacramento County?

 Gordon D. Schaber Sacramento County Courthouse